YingjieQiao/Mine-Sweeping-Game/README.md

 ### Note

-You shouldn't use one `grid_field` global variable to store all the grids, because you excecute `init_grid` three times, all of which give the result list to `grid_field`, so in the end, only the last list (the one for hard mode) is stored and thus there is no reaction when you click on the UI of easy or medium.
+1. You shouldn't use one `grid_field` global variable to store all the grids, because you excecute `init_grid` three times, all of which give the result list to `grid_field`, so in the end, only the last list (the one for hard mode) is stored and thus there is no reaction when you click on the UI of easy or medium.

+2. `prototype2.py` is the current working version. `test3` is for compling game screen experiment: Can I create a new `Screen` widget in the middle of the code?

+3. or maybe I can make the whole thing into a state machine. input is "easy", "medium", "hard".
+But I still need to figure out how to add in screen in the middle
 ### ref

 adding new attr: https://subscription.packtpub.com/book/application_development/9781783987382/1/ch01lvl1sec12/declaring-properties-within-a-class